jwmullally/iscsi-target-ramdisk/README.md

 running.
 Some distributions seem better are recovering the connection than others.
 Changing the settings of the network interface carrying the iSCSI traffic can have the same effect.

-On OpenWrt, use `logread -f` to keep an eye on the PXE boot progress.

 ## Installation